 The Capital One Spark Cash Plus has a huge spending requirement of $30,000 in the first three months of account opening.
 However, if you can meet that, you will earn the giant welcome offer of $2,000 cash back.

 The card earns an easy 2X on all purchases, so after meeting the spending requirement and earning the welcome offer, you’ll have a whopping $2,600!!
-Like the Spark Cash, you can combine this cash back with a Capital One Miles-earning card to change into 260,000 flexible miles.
+You can combine this cash back with a Capital One Miles-earning card to change into 260,000 flexible miles.
 Bananas.
-It is a business card, but unlike the Spark Cash, it does not count against Chase’s 5/24 rule.

 Chase Ink Business Cards